City Football Group CEO Ferran Soriano - We are here to unleash the power of Indian football | Goal.com

 City Football Group CEO Ferran Soriano - We are here to unleash the power of Indian football

-Indian Super League (ISL) side Mumbai City FC become the eighth club in the world and the third in Asia to come under the umbrella of City Football Group (CFL).
+Indian Super League (ISL) side Mumbai City FC became the eighth club in the world and the third in Asia to be under the umbrella of the City Football Group (CFG).

-The owners of Premier League champions Manchester City announced on Thursday that they have acquired 65 per cent stake of the club.
-The remaining 35 per cent will be continued to be owned by Bimal Parekh and Bollywood superstar Ranbir Kapoor.
+The owners of Premier League champions Manchester City announced on Thursday that they have acquired 65 per cent stake at the club.
+The remaining 35 per cent will continue to be owned by Bimal Parekh and Bollywood superstar Ranbir Kapoor.

 After the acquisition of the ISL side, CFG CEO Ferran Soriano said, “We have been looking at the ISL and Indian football for more than 18 months.
 We have a good view, we believe in the status of Indian football.
 But now we need to learn about the club.
 We will meet our colleagues at the club.
 My colleague Damian is going to be leading our operations in India.
 In two or three months we will have a plan which will come to effect maybe next season.
 It will also include a long term plan of how can we help Mumbai City in the next decade.”